-Well-designed products have great usability.
-Great usability is a significant contributor to product quality and a seamless user experience.
+Well-designed products have excellent usability, and because usability is a significant contributor to product quality, it elevates the user experience.

 There are a few ways a product’s usability can be tested: an inspection method called a heuristic analysis is one of them.
 This usually means running a heuristic evaluation on a product, whether it already exists or is brand new.